 The John and Abigail Adams Scholarship

 The Adams Scholarship is based on a student’s performance on the grade 10 English language arts and mathematics assessments of MCAS.
 It provides a tuition waiver for eight traditional semesters.
 Students must first apply for financial aid.
-Students who receive the Adams Scholarship must maintain a 3.0 grade point average.
+Students who receive the Adams Scholarship must be enrolled full-time and maintain a 3.0 grade point average.

 Vermont Student Assistance